tmaciazek/gpnn_synthetic/README.md

 This repository is the official implementation of synthetic-data experiments from [The Theory and Practice of Highly Scalable Gaussian Process Regression with Nearest Neighbours](https://arxiv.org/).

+In addition, this repository contains the Online Appendix 1 which displays all the proofs of the theoretical results and provides additinal information about the work.

  ### 1. (Optional) Sample training/test data and find nearest-neighbours.
  This is optional.
 The pre-sampled test data and pre-calculated corresponding *indices* of nearest neighbours are contained in the folder [nn_sets](nn_sets).
 If you do want to re-generate this, run the following commands.